Roman Mythology & Epics

 In the prologue to The Iliad, what was the divine object that Juno, Venus, and Minvera fought over?

-Which person and number is "navigant"?
+Which person number and tense is "scribebant"?

-3rd person, plural
+3rd person, plural, Imperfect

 Quid Mercurius lignātōrī dat?

-omnes tres secures
+omnes tres secures.

 In the sentence "Ursus aquam bibit," what case is ursus and what does it mean?